Movers and SHAKERS

 Michael Burry Tweets Advice on Cryptocurrencies, Stocks, Inflation, and Government Bailouts – Then Bails Out

-Following Michael Burry on Twitter as well as other market movers like Elon Musk and The White House has allowed trends to be caught early, or at least at the source.
-Some of the volatile rides and quick shifts in thinking on stocks, cryptocurrencies and even US Treasuries can be traced back to a Tweet by well-followed individuals, or government branch.
+Following Michael Burry on Twitter as well as other market movers like Elon Musk and The White House has allowed for turns in investment trends to be caught early, or at least at the source.
+Some of the volatile and quick shifts in thinking on stocks, cryptocurrencies, and even US Treasuries can at times be traced back to a Tweet by well-followed individuals, or government entity.

-Michael Burry made famous by his big short of real estate debt before the mortgage crisis is a favorite at Channelchek.
-He’s usually understated, often shares his thoughts by retweeting someone elses, and he’s also favored because for most of 2020 one of our most read articles is one about Dr. Michael J. Burry’s tweets.
+Michael Burry, made famous by his big short of real estate debt before the mortgage crisis is among the favorites at Channelchek.
+He’s usually understated, often shares his thoughts by retweeting someone elses, and he’s also favored because for most of 2020 one of our most read articles was written about Dr. Michael J. Burry’s tweets.

 Yesterday, (June 21) Michael Burry deleted his Twitter account.
 I’ve followed him long enough to know that he will be back, but that may take months.
 Leading up to his cutting himself off he discussed inflation risks by tweeting excerpts from Dying of Money: Lessons of the Great German and American Inflations.
 It’s a book released in February about the circumstances leading to inflationary eras.